Sky Dayton: Other activities and awards

 He was chosen as Entrepreneur of the Year in 1999 by the Lloyd Greif Center at the University of Southern California's Marshall School of Business.
 In 1999, Dayton was named to the MIT Technology Review TR100, a list of the top 100 innovators in the world under the age of 35, and in 2010 was a recipient of the Dream Keeper award from the I Have a Dream Foundation.

 In 2007, Dayton served on the advisory board of the Center for Public Leadership at the John F. Kennedy School of Government at Harvard University.

 Personal life

-Dayton is a surfer, amateur poker player, and airplane pilot.
+Dayton is an avid surfer and poker player.

 Dayton is married to novelist Arwen Elys Dayton.
 They have three children and live in the Pacific Northwest.